 Menopause is to reproduction what wrinkles and greying are to skin and hair.
 It’s natural and inevitable, but dreaded if it comes early.
 Unfortunately, premature aging doesn’t just affect your hair and skin, but can also strike down there.
 This is described as (you guessed it) premature menopause.
 Whether menopause is premature or timely, it is preceded by perimenopause.

 Perimenopause is basically the transition period, wherein estrogen production gradually declines until the ovaries stop releasing eggs altogether.
-Under normal circumstances, women enter menopause in their early 40s, but it has become more common for women to enter menopause significantly earlier.
-This is because of a rise in hormonal imbalances due to modern day lifestyle stressors, environmental toxins, and poor nutrition, among other factors.
+Under normal circumstances, women enter menopause in their early 40s and experience menopause symptoms, but it has become more common for women to enter menopause significantly earlier.
+This is because of a rise in hormonal imbalances like drop in estrogen and other hormones due to modern day lifestyle stressors, environmental toxins, and poor nutrition, among other factors.

-The perimenopause phase starts 4-8 years before menopause, now commonly affecting women in their 30s.
-Perimenopause is an important, and far less discussed biological milestone as compared to menopause.
+The signs of perimenopause starts 4-8 years before menopause, now commonly affecting women in the average age of 30s.
+To know what is perimenopause, you must understand that it is a far less discussed biological milestone as compared to menopause.
 During this phase, your pituitary glands make more follicle-stimulating hormone (FSH) over time to cause you to stop ovulating.
 While the process is slow, it’s concerning as it is surfacing in younger women.

-Perimenopause at a young age adversely impacts fertility and libido, causing problems in your relationship and sex life.
+Perimenopause symptoms at a young age adversely impacts fertility and libido, causing problems in your relationship and sex life.
 However, perimenopause does not surface without warning signs.
-Recognizing the symptoms of perimenopause can help you plan and prepare for menopause early.
+Recognizing the signs of perimenopause can help you plan and prepare for menopause early.